-A dementia friendly community (DFC) is one that recognises and embraces the challenges that a life with dementia presents to both people with dementia and their carers, enabling them to live life to its full potential.
+A compassionate age and dementia friendly community is one that recognises and embraces the challenges that age and dementia present to older people, people with dementia and carers, enabling them to live life to its full potential.

 How is this achieved?

-Our experience in setting up our dementia friendly communities Social Enterprise has taught us that the following are key considerations when developing such an initiative:
+Our experience in setting up our age and dementia friendly communities has taught us that the following are key considerations when developing such an initiative:

-- Involve people affected by dementia – Everything to do with any dementia friendly initiative must be informed by the people you have set out to help
+- Involve people affected by dementia – Everything to do with any age and dementia friendly initiative must be informed by the people you have set out to help

 - Embrace geographical challenges – Recognise the pros and cons of your area, in terms of location, ease of movement, and access to services

 - Understand asset mapping and networking – Extensive networking and smart asset mapping is key to getting any dementia friendly community off the ground

 - Establish credibility – Organisational credibility – the quality of being trusted and believed in – is essential in building working relationships with key partners and communities

 - Build lasting partnerships – Effective partnering is key to successful age and dementia friendly community and can be achieved by working with local organisations with common interests as well as acting as a conduit through which others might achieve change